 - Iceland - Wikipedia

-Iceland [e] is a Nordic island country between the North Atlantic and Arctic Oceans, on the Mid-Atlantic Ridge between North America and Europe It is culturally and politically linked with Europe and is the region's westernmost and most sparsely populated country [12]
+Iceland is a Nordic island country between the Arctic Ocean and the North Atlantic Ocean, located on the Mid-Atlantic Ridge between Europe and North America It is culturally and politically linked with Europe and is the region's westernmost and most sparsely populated country

 - History of Iceland - Wikipedia

-The recorded history of Iceland began with the settlement by Viking explorers and the people they enslaved from Western Europe, particularly in modern-day Norway and the British Isles, in the late ninth century Iceland was still uninhabited long after the rest of Western Europe had been settled
+Iceland on the carta marina by Olaus Magnus The recorded history of Iceland began with the settlement by Viking explorers, mostly Norwegian, and the people they enslaved from Western Europe, particularly the British Isles, in the late ninth century Iceland was still uninhabited long after the rest of Western Europe had been settled

-Iceland is a Nordic island country between the North Atlantic and Arctic Oceans, on the Mid-Atlantic Ridge between North America and Europe It is culturally and politically linked with Europe and is the region's westernmost and most sparsely populated country
+Iceland is a Nordic island country between the Arctic Ocean and the North Atlantic Ocean, located on the Mid-Atlantic Ridge between Europe and North America It

 - Geography of Iceland - Wikipedia